pypa/pipenv/docs/advanced.rst

     - ``--two`` - Perform the install in a virtualenv using the system ``python2`` link.
     - ``--three`` - Perform the install in a virtualenv using the system ``python3`` link.
-    - ``--python`` - Perform the install in a virtualenv using the provided python.
+    - ``--python`` - Perform the install in a virtualenv using the provided Python intepreter.

     .. warning:: None of the above commands should be used together.
 They are also **destructive** and will delete your current virtualenv before replacing